preciofishbone/OmniaDocs/web-content-management/web-pages/manage-content/index.rst

 Properties Tab
 ****************
 The properties tab displays all page properties that have been configured as editable for the current publishing site.
-The available properties are configured by an administrator.
-See the following page for more information:  link in the (../omnia-intranet-admin/publishing/index.html).
+The available properties are configured by an administrator using Omnia Admin.

 .. image:: manage-content-properties-new.png